WrappedUsername/Web-Dev-Notes/Cyber Security Notes/Basic Fundamentals/Network Fundamentals/Identifying Devices on a Network/README.md

 You can use the two colon notation to replace any contiguous fields of all zeros in the IPv6 address.
 For example, the IPv6 address 2001:0db8:3c4d:0015:0000:d234::3eee:0000 can be collapsed into 2001:db8:3c4d:15:0:d234:3eee::

-## MAC Address
+## MAC Address e.g. a4:c3:f0:85:ac:2d

 A Media Access Control address (MAC address) is a hardware identifier that uniquely identifies each device on a network.
 Primarily, the manufacturer assigns it.
 They are often found on a device’s network interface controller (NIC) card.
 A MAC address can also be referred to as a burned-in address, Ethernet hardware address, hardware address, or physical address.

-The MAC address is a twelve-character hexadecimal number split into 8 bit fields and separated by a colon.
+The MAC address is a 48 bit hexadecimal number, split into 8 bit fields, separated by a colon.

-For example, a4:c3:f0:85:ac:2d.
+For example: a4:c3:f0:85:ac:2d

 The first six characters represent the company that made the network interface, and the last six is a unique number.